Our churches

 Recent developments

 After 40 years, the 3 Churches were reunited in 2004 by Archbishop Peter.
 St Brigid’s and St Paul’s remain one parish and Christ the King remains another.
 However, the 3 Churches are served together by two priests who live at St Brigid’s, which is located centrally.
-We are currenly looking at further consolidating the close relationship between our 3 Churches.
+We are currently looking at further consolidating the close relationship between our 3 Churches.

 How to find our churches